 The Murujuga Cultural Landscape exemplifies the combined works of nature and humankind.
 The relationship between Ngarda-Ngarli and the landscape is evident in the petroglyphs, archaeological record and, importantly, contemporary knowledge and culture.
 Material evidence and Ngarda-Ngarli living culture attest to continued use of the landscape over millennia, including periods of significant environmental and climatic change.
+The inextricable integration of cultural and natural attributes embody the enduring relationship between people and nature, offering a unique example of human adaptation to ecological and cultural transition and environmental and cultural stewardship.
+The long history of adaptation to change illustrates a balanced, symbiotic relationship with nature, demonstrating the deep and sustainable connection of Ngarda-Ngarli to Country and exemplifying the traditional system perpetuated by Ngarda-Ngarli which governs the landscape as a whole.

 The landscape reveals a creation narrative of climatic change, culminating in rapid sea level rises that shifted the coastline approximately 160 kilometres, so the arid rocky ranges became an archipelago.
 The petroglyphs of Murujuga provide a detailed record of the ecological transition, illustrating traditional ecological knowledge.

 Ngarda-Ngarli witnessed and adapted to change, modifying rituals and the landscape, including middens, quarries, standing stones and fish traps.
 The landscape includes Australia's earliest known domestic stone structures, as well as submerged occupation sites.
 Ngarda Ngarli continue to sing jinna connecting the land and seascape.

 The Murujuga Cultural Landscape is an outstanding example of human interaction with the environment over at least 50,000 years.
 The landscape is patterned by this long-term presence persisting through irreversible environmental and climatic changes.
-The cultural landscape includes petroglyphs, stone structures and living cultural practices, which evidence adaptive utilisation of land and sea and continuous Ngarda-Ngarli custodianship of the Murujuga Cultural Landscape since deep time.
+The cultural landscape includes petroglyphs, stone structures and living cultural practices, which evidence adaptive utilisation of land and sea and continuous Ngarda-Ngarli custodianship of the Murujuga Cultural Landscape since deep time, through present time and for Ngarda-Ngarli into the future.

-Statement of Integrity
+Integrity